bulib/dataWebsite/manage/writing-a-dmp.md

 + Facilitate the reuse and sharing of your data
 + Ensure your data is backed up

 Data management will help prevent future headaches, like mistakenly deleting valuable research results, misplacing files, or having to redo the analysis of your data.
 When done properly, data management will keep your work organized and intelligible to others as well as to your future self.
-This will make your work reproducible and increase your data's value after you have completed your project.
+This will make your work reproducible and increase your data's value <<?>> after you have completed your project.

 ## Components of a DMP

 There are several parts to a data management plan.
 If you're writing a data management plan for a specific funder, like the National Science Foundation, these common components will likely apply.
-However, if you are applying for a grant it is always best to check your application materials for more detailed information or [ask for assistance](mailto:data@bu.edu).
+However, if you are applying for a grant,<> check your application materials for more detailed information or [ask for assistance](mailto:data@bu.edu).

 ### Types of Data